hejiepn/massive_parallel_fir_filter/docs/exercises/ex5.rst

 Some of the sensible test cases:

-- Does an interrupt request appear simultaneously, after exactly one clock cycle, at the irq_out output as well as in all status and no registers ?
 - Do all prioritization circuits work correctly ?
 Test at least the following pattern sequence: irq[31:0] = 0, 100...0, 110...0, ..., 111...11, 111...110, 111...100, ... ,0.
 - Does the mask register suppress the interrupt lines correctly ?
 Assert all interrupt lines and write a sequence similar to the one above to the mask registers.